Hirata-lab-2023/Z-VCFAA-/README.md

 ## Extracting Protein Sequences from VCF using Zebrafish Genome

-This document describes the workflow for generating FASTA files from VCF data and translating them into protein sequences using a reference genome and GTF annotation.
+This repository provides a workflow for generating FASTA files from VCF data and translating them into protein sequences using a reference genome and GTF annotation.

 ## 1. Setup Environment